Liteserver node

 installer clcf # in mytonctrl

-It will create /usr/bin/ton/local.config.json
+It will create a file at /usr/bin/ton/local.config.json

 - Install libraries.